The interaction of the ITER first wall with magnetic perturbations: Implications for the study of off-normal events

-Concerns about major machine damage focus on the effects of off-normal events: disruptions, vertical displacement events, and resistive wall modes.
+Concerns about major machine damage in tokamaks focus on the effects of off-normal events: disruptions, vertical displacements, resistive wall modes, and runaway electrons.
 These effects are reviewed in the ITER Physics Basis Documents \cite{ITER physics,Hender:2007}, but more recent developments also need to be considered.

-Forces are the primary issue, but melting can also be important \cite{melting:2002,melting:2014}.
-Melting damage to the beryllium tiles may be sufficient to produce shorts.
+We consider effects due to magnetic forces, which could be greatly enhanced by electrical shorts between the beryllium tiles covering the first wall.
+A possible cause of shorting is tile melting \cite{melting:2002,melting:2014}.
 The actual melt damage seen on the JET ITER-like Wall and divertor is illustrated and discussed in \cite{JET-melt}.

-The two primary periods of tokamak disruptions are first the thermal quench and then the current quench.
+The focus of this paper is not on tile shorting but on the magnetic behavior of the chamber walls on short time scales $\lesssim50~$ms. This is faster than the presently envisioned time for the quench in the plasma current, but faster current quenches might be beneficial for controlling runaway electrons.
+In any case, the interaction of the walls with rapidly changing magnetic perturbations is important during rapid drops in the plasma pressure, called a thermal quench, and due to vertical displacement events and resistive wall modes driving both halo and induced currents.